cancelchain/cancelchain/README.rst

   CC_NODE_HOST=http://CCTheCancelButtonAddressCC@localhost:5000
   CC_PEERS=https://CCTheCancelButtonAddressCC@thecancelbutton.com
-  CC_DEFAULT_COMMAND_HOST=http://CCTheCancelButtonAddressCC@thecancelbutton.com
+  CC_DEFAULT_COMMAND_HOST=https://CCTheCancelButtonAddressCC@thecancelbutton.com
   CC_WALLET_DIR=/path/to/wallets

 See `Configuration Documentation`_ for more detailed information about these settings.

-Restart the local instance to pick up the new configuration.
+Restart the local instance to load the new configuration.

 CancelChain `reader`_ access allows running the `sync command`_ to update the local instance chain data up to the most recent peer block data: